Limited Time Offer: 3 Night Free Stay in Algodones for Dental Work Exceeding $2,000.

-According to a research study, the success rate of implants in a smoker is 80% as opposed to 95-98% in non-smokers.2
+According to a research study, the success rate of implants in a smoker is reduced in comparison with non-smokers.PubMed – NCBI

 Yes.
 Some dentists in Mexico give a 2-5 year warranty for their work.
-The period may vary.
-Those who smoke might not be eligible for the guarantee.
-For more details, please contact your MTC case manager.
+Those who smoke might not be eligible for it.
+To know more about the warranty, you can contact your MTC case manager.